Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 A budget is the representation on one page of all your income and all your expenses.
-It provides the financial picture of where your money comes from and where it goes.
+It provides the financial picture of how much money comes in and where it goes.

 A personal budget serves two main purposes:

 - A budget is a planning tool for your finances.
-When used correctly, a personal budget can insure that income and expenditures match in amounts and timing, in a way that makes sense with your personal and financial goals.
+When used correctly, a personal budget provides guidance to make your income and your expenses coordinate in amounts and timing, in a way that makes sense with your personal and financial goals.

 - A budget helps you measure your progress.
-By allowing you to compare the plan with what actually happened, a budget highlights areas that need attention and opportunities for improvement.
+By allowing you to compare what you planned to do with what actually happened, a budget highlights areas that need attention and opportunities for improvement.

 Why Is Budgeting Good for You?

 Taking time to create a personal budget, you gain a clear idea of your finances and you can come up with a strategy about how to handle your money more efficiently.